ArieSH3/Useful-Random-Things/README.md

 # Useful-Random-Things
-A culmination of random useful things and software I stumble upon over time saved here for all
+An aggregate of random useful items and software I've encountered over time, gathered here for the benefit of all.